 We offer an exciting range of undergraduate and postgraduate and research opportunities in biomedical engineering.

 The University of Sydney is one of only a few universities in the country offering a specialised undergraduate degree in this field.
-For 2013 we have expanded our degree program to give students a more solid foundation in biomedical engineering and life sciences, as well as the ability to specialise in mechanical, mechatronic, chemical or electrical engineering or information technology.
+In 2013 we expanded our degree program to give students a more solid foundation in biomedical engineering and life sciences, as well as the ability to specialise in mechanical, mechatronic, chemical or electrical engineering or information technology.

-At undergraduate level, we offer a four-year Bachelor of Engineering (Biomedical) degree program which meets the tertiary study entry requirements for the University of Sydney's graduate entry medical program.
+At undergraduate level, we offer a four-year Bachelor of Engineering Honours (Biomedical) degree program which meets the tertiary study entry requirements for the University of Sydney's graduate entry medical program.
 The study of biomedical engineering complements degrees in commerce, sports science, law, pharmacy, dentistry and medicine.

 View course information